praise-aiwansoba/Diabetes-Prediction/README.md

 ## Model Evaluation

-The models were evaluated based on their accuracy, precision, recall and f1 score
+The models were evaluated based on their accuracy, precision, recall, f1 score and ROC_AUC Score.
 ### RandomForest Classifier
 - Accuracy: 75%
 - Precision: 81% for class 0 and 65% for class 1